cpjobling/eg-150-textbook/lti_systems/lti1.md

 ## Summary

-In this lecture we have started our look at LTI systems.
+In this lecture we have looked at

-In particular we have looked at

 * {ref}`Response_of_a_Continuous_Time_LTI_System_and_the_Convolution_Integral`